Submit Article

 What Was the Outcome?

-In terms of sanctions, the court ordered that Sum be suspended for one year with effect from 1 April 2017.
-Kay was suspended for 30 months with immediate effect.
-The court also ordered both respondents to bear the costs of the Law Society.
-Practically, the outcome underscores that breaches involving certification and witnessing in capacity-related instruments attract substantial disciplinary consequences, given their direct impact on the integrity of legal safeguards.
+"We ordered that Sum be suspended for one year with effect from 1 April 2017, and that Kay be suspended for 30 months with immediate effect.
+We also ordered Sum and Kay to bear the costs of the Law Society." (at [9])

 Why Does This Case Matter?